 Kampa.
 Under the noses of the throng on Charles Bridge: take the steps off the bridge onto Na Kampě and follow the wide cobbled street to the end; Kampa is a diminutive gem hidden in the heart of Malá Strana.
 It's a location for lazing in the sunshine and resting your eyes from all the busy baroque architecture, with a playground for when the kids grow restless from the endless palaces and churches.
-Malá Strana, Prague, Bohemia.
+Malá Strana, Prague, Praha.
 Tram to Malostranské nám.

 Letná.
 With killer views of the city across the river, this park is eternally busy.
 It has a huge restaurant and beer garden, to chill out in like a local, located around Letenský zámeček, near the intersection of Kostelní and Muzejní.
 The large grassy northern plateau is also a great place to throw a Frisbee or kick a soccer ball.
 An excellent playground sits in the center near the tennis courts, just to the west of Letenský zámeček.
 Long-term construction projects in the area often hinder the tram routes.
-Holešovice, Prague, Bohemia.
+Holešovice, Prague, Praha.
 Tram to Sparta.

 Riegrovy Sady.
 This lush park climbs sharply up the slopes of Vinohrady.
 On the east side of the park, lovely landscaping surrounds a large beer garden and playground.
 A smaller and cozier beer stand with rooftop seating is in the center.
 It offers lavish views of Prague Castle on the distant horizon.
 It has become popular with exchange students and other English-speaking people.
-Vinohrady, Prague, Bohemia.
+Vinohrady, Prague, Praha.
 Line A: Jiřího z Poděbrad.

 Stromovka.
 King of all Prague parks, these lands were formerly royal hunting grounds.
 Today the deer have been usurped by horse riders and dog lovers.
 Remarkably rustic for a city-based park, it's primarily a place for walking rather than loafing about.
 The racket from the ramshackle amusements at Výstaviště exhibition grounds (found at the park's eastern entrance where Dukelských hrdinů meets U Výstaviště) stresses the fact that you remain city-bound.
-Holešovice, Prague, Bohemia.
+Holešovice, Prague, Praha.
 Tram to Výstaviště.